 Bio: The son of a bebop saxophonist, Grant Ruiz has played classical guitar since he was 10 years old.
 After studying flamenco in Spain and with several renowned artists in the U.S., he became an active performer and teacher in southern Oregon.

 He has performed in several productions at the Oregon Shakespeare Festival and has been a member of Amor Flamenco, Alba Flamenca, the Dark Rose Trio and currently Dúo Flamenco with percussionist Terry Longshore.
 He is an adjunct guitar instructor at Southern Oregon University and is on the Board of Directors of the Jefferson Classical Guitar Society, currently serving as president.

-Scholarships are available.
-For info contact Britt Education Director Kay Hilton at firstname.lastname@example.org or call 541-690-3852.
+Scholarships are available through Ed Dunsavage at the Siskiyou Music Project, email Ed here for scholarship info.
+For weekend and registration info contact Britt Education Director Kay Hilton at firstname.lastname@example.org.

-All tracks include a parking pass on the Medford RCC campus and admission to the FACULTY CONCERT
+Registration includes a parking pass on the Medford RCC campus and admission to the Faculty Concert.

 Tuition is fully refundable up to 30 days prior to the first day of the workshop.
 Cancellations made less than 30 days before the workshop begins are 50% refundable.
 However, if you are unable to attend and would like to transfer your tuition to another participant, please call our office to make arrangements.